<u-details>

 - Use

-openattribute on<u-details>to change state - MDN Web Docs: <details> (HTMLDetailsElement) / <summary> (HTMLElement)
+openattribute on<details>to change state - MDN Web Docs: <details> (HTMLDetailsElement) / <summary> (HTMLElement)

 Example